 Uncertainty surrounding the future of NAFTA caused many businesses, particularly those in border areas or regions dependent on international trade, to defer lease renewals or downsize their operations.

 Thanks to the security imposed by the USMCA, businesses now feel confident enough to sign long-term lease agreements.
-Because the threat of a serious North American trade dispute is now lower, with the exception of lingering tariffs on some Canadian products, companies that rely on international trade are much more comfortable making long-term investments in their communities.
+Because the threat of a serious North American trade dispute is now lower, except for lingering tariffs on some Canadian products, companies that rely on international trade are much more comfortable making long-term investments in their communities.
 This means that demand for commercial properties, particularly logistics facilities and industrial sites, is likely to continue to grow.

 Another key benefit of the USMCA is how it will spur economic activity and promote higher wages across several industries.
 For instance, the USMCA introduces a minimum wage requirement for some auto factory workers that spans all three countries.
 This may grow purchasing power in Mexico, and promote the return of some manufacturing positions to the U.S. and Canada.
 This could, in turn, allow real estate investors to command higher rental rates and invest in more premier properties.